ahzonoozi/SPS-VARIMF/README.md

 ## Compiling the Code
 The code includes a Makefile to facilitate compilation.
 Before proceeding, ensure that your system has a Fortran compiler installed (e.g., gfortran).
 You may need to modify the Makefile to specify the correct Fortran compiler for your system

-    1. Clean any previous builds :
+    1. Clean any previous builds:
         make clean
     2. Compile the program:
         make
         This will generate an executable file named main.exe in the SPS-VARIMF directory.
     3. Running the executable:
          ./main.exe